FortiGate

 Description

-This article describes that different kinds of routing protocols are being used in FortiGate and related products, such as static routes, BGP, and OSPF.
+This article describes how to handle abnormal behavior with the different kinds of routing protocols used in FortiGate and related products, such as static routes, BGP, and OSPF.

 All these routing-related operations are handled by the routine engine on the FortiGate.
 Due to various reasons, it is possible to observe abnormalities in routing behaviors.